EQWorks/python-curriculum/01-immediate-applications-2.md

 '01:00'
 ```

-## First Layer of Abstraction - Variables and Functions
+## First Reusability - Variables and Functions

 At this point, the manual work is shifted, not lifted: